QTIM-Lab/Brain-Mets-Seg/README.md

 ## Setup

 The simplest way to use the trained model is via docker container.
-First, clone this repository as follows:
+To do this, clone this repository and then build a docker image named `brain_mets_seg` using the provided Dockerfile:

 ```
 git clone https://github.com/QTIM-Lab/Brain-Mets-Seg.git
+docker build -t brain_mets_seg .
 ```

 ## Preprocessing